starknet-io/SNIPs/SNIPS/snip-10.md

 The method as specified above, accepts a single parameter `chainId`.

-The `chainId`:
-- MUST be the integer ID of the chain, specified as a 0x-prefixed hexadecimal string.

-The wallet:
-- MUST recognize the specified ID, able to switch to the specified chain and capable of servicing RPC requests to it.
+The `chainId` is a shortString encoded value into felt252 representing the chain.

 ### Returns

-The method MUST return `null` if the request was successful, and an error otherwise.
+The method MUST return `true` if the request was successful, and an error otherwise.

 ### Example